-Figure 3.2: The vertices of hexagon ABCDEF and its center P are landmarks elected in the intersection regions of the ring-shaped areas.
+Figure 3: The vertices of hexagon ABCDEF and its center P are landmarks which are elected in the intersecting regions of the ring-shaped areas.

-In our protocol, each node in the network stores a Virtual Coordinate Vector (VCV), which consists of no more than seven pairs of (lm id, lm hop), where lm id is the ID of a landmark and lm hop is the hop distance to the landmark.
-The VCV of a node records the hop distances between this node and all nearest landmarks \leq 7.
+In our protocol, each node in the network stores a Virtual Coordinate Vector (VCV), which consists of no more than seven pairs of (lm id, lm hop), where Im id is the identification (ID) of a landmark and lm hop is the hop distance to the landmark.
+The VCV of a node records the hop distances between this node and seven nearest landmarks at most.
 We define the neighboring landmarks of a node to be all of the lm ids in its VCV to indicate all its nearest landmarks.
 We assign a specific node or sink node located near the center of the network as the first landmark in which to begin our HVC construction protocol.
 Here, we let the first landmark be the sink of the network.
-Initially, the sink node sets lm_id = the ID of itself and lm_hop = 0 to be the first pair of (lm_id, lm_hop) in its VCV, and then it floods a control packet to the entire network.
-The purpose of flooding control packets by landmarks is done so that virtual coordinates to nodes are assigned.
-The control packet includes the ID of the sink node, lm hop = 1, a bit to indicate the packet is sent from the sink, and two specific values R and X, where R indicates the hop distance between two adjacent landmarks we wish to find, and X > R indicates the maximum hops for flooding the control packet in assigning the virtual coordinate to nodes by landmarks.
-A node receives the control packet, records the received (lm_id, lm_hop) in its VCV, and then increases lm_hop one in the control packets.
-After that, each node forwards the control packet to the other nodes in its communication range.
+Initially, the sink node sets $lm \ id =$ the ID of itself and lm hop = 0 to be the first pair of (lm id, lm hop)in its VCV, and then it floods a control packet to the entire network.
+The purpose of flooding control packets by landmarks or sink is done so that virtual coordinates to nodes are assigned.
+The control packet includes the ID of the sink node, lm hop = 1, a bit to indicate the packet is sent from the sink, and two specific values, R and X, where R indicates the hop distance between two adjacent landmarks we wish to find, and X > R indicates the maximum hops for flooding the control packet in assigning the virtual coordinate to nodes by landmarks.
+A node receives the control packet, records the received $(lm_id, lm_hop)$ in its VCV, and then increases $lm_hop$ one in the control packets.
+After that, each node records the control packet was sent from sink and then forward it to the other nodes in its communication range.
 Nodes that receive the control packet again will drop it.
-Note that control packet flooding by the sink node covers the entire network but the control packet flooding by the other landmarks covers only X hops.
+Note that the control packet flooding by the sink node covers the entire network to inform every node who is the sink node but the control packet flooding by other landmarks covers only X hops.